-Angel Jones escapes from a prison work crew, leaving behind a trail of victims before disappearing in the deep woods in Yonah, N.C.
-Believed dead but his body never found, Angel's presence haunts the inhabitants of a remote mountain community.
+After Angel Jones escapes from a prison work crew, he leaves behind a trail of victims before disappearing in the deep woods in Yonah, N.C.
+Believed dead but his body never found, Angel's presence haunts the residents of a remote mountain community.
 Cal and Joy McAlister are new arrivals from Chicago.
 A retired commodity trader, self-sober alcoholic and heart attack survivor, Cal finds himself growing restless with his third wife.
 Joy, a physical therapist turned potter, wants to reshape her life and marriage.
-The caretaker of a girl’s summer camp, Doyle Smathers becomes their handyman, fetching Cal a batch of fake moonshine and building Joy a kiln.
+The caretaker of a girls' summer camp next door, Doyle Smathers becomes their handyman, fetching Cal a batch of fake moonshine and building Joy a kiln.
 He’s also caring for a new guest, Ainsley Morse, the camp owner’s granddaughter who’s detoxing herself from a troubled past with Buddhist meditation while living alone in a yurt on the mountainside.
-Angel’s energy still haunts those woods, driving these four people together and apart in unexpected ways.
+Angel’s energy drives these four people together and apart in unexpected ways.
 The novel is a metaphysical thriller, a meditation on recovery and reincarnation, marriage and betrayal, death and rebirth, an exploration of how our fears give flesh to our hungry ghosts.

 "Appalachian Book of the Dead is a novel whose excellence defies easy categorization.
 To call it a metaphysical thriller conveys only a part of the novel’s strengths, for the novel’s characters are as complex and vividly realized as we’d expect in more character-driven fiction.
 Dale Neal’s novel, once begun, will be hard for any reader to put down." - Ron Rash